abaheer/meeting-time-finder/README.md

 # Meeting Time Finder
 - A web application designed to simplify the process of scheduling meetings and managing available time slots.
 It allows users to create rooms, invite participants, and select available time slots for meetings.

+Click [HERE](https://youtu.be/dRujo64JqzI) for a demo of the app in action.

 ![](preview.jpg)
 # Features
 ### Room Creation